(Revised August 5, 2022)

 - The Vice President of Activities shall be responsible for organizing sufficient opportunities for SAS members to attain active and outstanding status.
 The Vice President of Activities shall organize a minimum of two (2) each of the following classes of member participation opportunities: community service, SAS fundraising, professional development, and charity.
 The Vice President of Activities shall be expected to attend as many of the scheduled member opportunities as possible or secure the attendance of another officer as a proxy.
 The VP of Activities shall provide a comprehensive calendar of events by the first week of the semester.

 Section 3 Qualifications necessary to hold office in this organization are as follows:

-California State University policies require that to be eligible for office, candidates must be in good standing and regularly enrolled students at San Diego State University.
+California State University policies require that to be eligible for office, candidates must be in good standing and enrolled students at San Diego State University.
 Additionally, the candidate must be a declared upper division accounting major or enrolled in the graduate program in the School of Accountancy.
 The candidate must be an active member in the semester he/she runs for office.

 Section 4 No member may hold more than one office.

 Section 1 The Executive Vice President, VP of Finance, VP of Professional Development, VP of Reporting, VP of Membership, VP of Communications, and VP of Activities are elected each semester.
 Elections are held at minimum of 1 week prior to final exams and shall take place at a regularly scheduled meeting of the organization at which a quorum is present.
 At least one week’s notice shall be provided for any meeting at which an election is to be held.